elindalenback/stock-rockets/README.md

 Django allauth was installed and used to create the Sign up, Log in and Log out functionality.
 Success messages inform the user if they have logged in/ logged out successfully.

+The HTML for theese pages where taken and modified for this project from - [Code Institute - I Think Therefore I Blog](https://github.com/Code-Institute-Solutions/blog)

 ![Sign in](docs/readme_images/sign-in-page.png)